FergusDevelopmentLLC/texas-water-art-v2/README.md

 ### Water Well Density Hexbin Maps

-The following web maps give a sense of the density of the Water Wells in Texas using the map hexbinning.
+The following web maps give a sense of the density of the wells in Texas using chloropeth maps and the hexbinning technique.

 [Texas Water Well Density By County Flat Cloropleth Map](https://fergusdevelopmentllc.github.io/texas-water-art-v2/01.html)
 <div style="display: flex; gap: 10px;">